List of awards and nominations received by Jodie Foster: Washington D.C. Area Film Critics Association

+Women Film Critics Circle

+The Women Film Critics Circle is a film critics and scholars association in the United States.
+Found in 2004, WFCC was the first all-women group of this type in that country.
+WFCC has 75 members from the United States and foreign countries who are involved in print, radio, television and online media.

 Women in Film Crystal + Lucy Awards

 The Women in Film Crystal + Lucy Awards were first presented in 1977 by the now–Los Angeles chapter of the Women in Film organization—are presented to honor women in communications and media.
 The Crystal Award honors outstanding women who, through their endurance and the excellence of their work, have helped to expand the role of women within the entertainment industry.

 Women's Image Network Awards

 Women's Image Network (WIN), was founded in 1993 to promote gender parity by filmmaker Phyllis Stuart.
 This company became successful from the ongoing support, advice and assistance provided by seasoned entertainment professionals including Sherry Lansing and Arthur Hiller, just two of the illustrious WIN founding advisory board members.
 Foster has received one nomination.

 Young Artist Awards

 The Young Artist Awards (originally known as the Youth In Film Award) is an accolade bestowed by the Young Artist Association, a non-profit organization founded in 1978 to honor excellence of youth performers, and to provide scholarships for young artists who may be physically and/or financially challenged.
 Foster has received one nomination.